Pages in this section:

 At the moment, you can encode context in the Causal Map app simply by creating a hashtag for it.
 You can use a family of hashtags by using some characters in common, like “Context:”, like this:

-, so you can show a map only in the context of oxygen or without that context.
+You can also search by and filter for contexts ✨ Transforms Filters: Include or exclude hashtags, so you can show a map only in the context of oxygen or without that context.